ralna/GALAHAD/doc/Julia/rst-dir/hash_functions.rst

 	*
 		- nchar

-		- is a scalar variable of type Int32 that holds the number of characters permitted in each word in the hash table
+		- is a scalar variable of type INT that holds the number of characters permitted in each word in the hash table

 	*
 		- length

-		- is a scalar variable of type Int32 that holds the maximum number of words that can be held in the dictionary
+		- is a scalar variable of type INT that holds the maximum number of words that can be held in the dictionary

 	*
 		- data